FreedomIntelligence/LLMZoo/README.md

 ### Retrieval-augmented Models (coming soon)

-## 🧐 Evaluation
+## 🧐 Evaluation and Benchmark

-### Overview
+We rank the models' performance according to different aspects.

-We rank the models‘ performance according to different aspects.
+See [here](EVAL.md) for the detailed information regarding the evaluation metrics and criterias.

 | En | General | Coherence | Diversity  | Relevance |
 | --- | --- | --- | --- | --- |